 There is a great need for more research on spinal cord injury causes, treatment and prevention in Canada.
 We are actively researching with a wide variety of partners from all sectors to enhance the quality and quantity of SCI research and data.
-The Rick Hansen Institute is a good source of national statistics and we are always looking to contribute to current knowledge by tapping into the insights of our community across Ontario.
+The Praxis Spinal Cord Institute is a good source of national statistics and we are always looking to contribute to current knowledge by tapping into the insights of our community across Ontario.

 In some cases, you may assume someone is paraplegic, rather than quadriplegic, because they are using their arms and hands, but that may not be the case.
 Their injury could be in the upper, cervical region, and they may have some use of their arms and hands but it could be limited to varying degrees.
 This is good reason to never assume the degree of movement of someone you first meet – and, if it’s important to know, ask the person with an SCI for clarification.

 Looking to learn more?
 Check out Living with an SCI, or ask a question by emailing [email protected] or calling 416-422-5644, ext.
 213 (toll-free 1-877-422-1112).